zulip/zulip/templates/zerver/help/set-notifications-for-a-single-stream.md

 # Set notifications for a single stream

-On Zulip, you can have different notification settings for different streams.
+On Zulip, you can set different notification settings for different streams.

 1. To set notifications for a single stream, find the **Streams** list located on the left sidebar.

 2. On the **Streams** list, hover over the stream that you want to set notifications for to reveal a down chevron
- (<i class="icon-vector-chevron-down"></i>).
+ (<i class="icon-vector-chevron-down"></i>) icon.

 3. Click on the {!down-chevron.md!} Select the **Stream settings** option from the dropdown.